Bursting with great flavor that everybody will love. Whip up a quick meal tonight with this Garlic Chicken Marinara Sauce.

 Yummers according to my wife.
-Somewhat inspired by an ATK recipe called Simple Red Sauce that is a quick flavorful marinara which they state will cook in about the time of cooking the pasta.
+Somewhat inspired by an American Test Kitchen recipe called Quick Tomato Sauce that is a quick flavorful marinara which they state will cook in about the time of cooking the pasta.
 The only trouble was no meat.
 We are meatasauruses at this house and chicken is the favorite.
 So instead of about 15 minutes, it took 30 minutes.
 Not bad, not bad at all.

 I really did a 5 rating initially but went back to a 4.
 But it’s a high 4.